hmrc/ers-checking-frontend/README.md

 Service Manager: `sm2 --start ERS_CHECKING_ALL`

-You can use the `./run_all_tests.sh` script to quickly run the unit tests, along with scalastyle and a dependency check,  for this repo
+You can use the `./run_all_tests.sh` script to quickly run the unit tests, along with dependency check,  for this repo

 | Repositories      | Link                                                  |
 |-------------------|-------------------------------------------------------|